 - any available fact sheets that may be of use to the recipient are attached to the notice

-- copies of the School Attendance Notice and related documents are sent to the Director, Student Inclusion and Engagement Division in the Department's central office.
+- copies of the school attendance notice and related documents are sent to the Director, Wellbeing, Health and Engagement Division in the Department's central office.

-For referrals received from the principal of a Catholic school, the School Attendance Officer must notify relevant Diocesan Catholic Education Office Wellbeing personnel that a School Attendance Notice has been sent.
+For referrals received from the principal of a Catholic school, the school attendance officer must notify relevant Diocesan Catholic education office wellbeing personnel that a notice has been sent.

-The School Attendance Officer is responsible for assessing a response to a School Attendance Notice.
-The decision as to whether to accept the explanation provided in the response to a School Attendance Notice rests with the School Attendance Officer.
+The school attendance officer is responsible for assessing a response to the school attendance notice.
+The decision to accept the explanation in the response rests with the school attendance officer.

-A School Attendance Officer may consider a response to a School Attendance Notice when making a decision to issue an Infringement Notice.
-For offences of failing to comply with a School Attendance Notice, except the offence of providing false information, the School Attendance Officer is authorised to issue an Infringement Notice to the parent.
+An officer may consider a response when making a decision to issue an infringement notice.
+For offences of failing to comply with a school attendance notice, except the offence of providing false information, the school attendance officer is authorised to issue an infringement notice to the parent.

 Parent responds with a reasonable excuse

-If the parent responds to a School Attendance Notice by the date by which the parent must respond to the notice (being a date no less than 21 days after the notice was issued) with an excuse that is deemed reasonable by the School Attendance Officer, the School Attendance Officer must:
+If the parent responds to a school attendance notice by the due date (which must be a date no less than 21 days after it was issued) with an excuse that is deemed reasonable by the school attendance officer, they must: